-Overall Group materiality UAH 270 million How we determined it 2.5% of OIBDA OIBDA is defined as profit before interest, tax, depreciation, amortization and non-operating impairment, net foreign exchange gains or losses and other gains/losses (EBIT, as disclosed in Note 4 to the consolidated financial statements, before depreciation and amortization).
-Rationale for the materiality benchmark applied We used OIBDA as the primary benchmark based on our analysis of the common information needs of users of the financial statements.
+Overall Group materiality UAH 265 million How we determined it Approximately 2.5% of OIBDA OIBDA is defined as profit before interest, tax, depreciation, amortization and non-operating impairment, net foreign exchange gains or losses and other gains/losses (Operating profit, as disclosed in Note 4 to the consolidated financial statements, before depreciation and amortization, and net operating foreign exchange gains less losses).
+Rationale for the materiality benchmark applied We used OIBDA as the primary benchmark based on our analysis of the common information needs of users of the consolidated financial statements.
 OIBDA is predominantly used by the Company's equity and debt holders to assess the financial performance of the Group, given the volatility of the Group's profit before taxes which is impacted by significant foreign currency fluctuations.
 OIBDA, as a quasi-earnings and cash flow based metric that is not based on generally accepted accounting principles, is mutually useful to both debt and equity holders for different reasons, and as the Group is in a relatively capital expenditure intensive sector it provides users insight into the potential future capacity to invest.
 On this basis, we believe that OIBDA is an important metric for the financial performance of the Group and, as such, an appropriate materiality benchmark.
 We chose 2.5%, which in our experience is within the range of acceptable quantitative materiality thresholds for this benchmark.